aderras/Count-Attendance-Zoom-Class/README.md

   1. CSV file containing student roster.
 Sample roster was [downloaded from Blackboard](https://help.blackboard.com/Learn/Instructor/Grade/Grading_Tasks/Work_Offline_With_Grade_Data#download-grades-from-the-grade-center_OTP-1) course.
 Code assumes that roster contains the columns 'First Name' and 'Last Name.'
   2. Meeting usage information from each Zoom class.
 (See instructions below.)

-Compute attendance by running 'python compute_grades.py' in the project directory.
+Compute attendance by running **'python compute_attendance.py'**.
 User will be prompted to enter
   - Location of log files (default: project-dir/log-files/)
   - Roster filename, stored in directory specified in previous step (default: roster.csv)
   - Time at which to take attendance (Required input.
 Enter a later time to include a grace period.)
   - Duration of class, or minimum time spent in class to be marked present (default: 0)
   - Compute participation y/n? (default: n)
-  - Output filename (default: computed_grades.xlsx)
+  - Output filename (default: output_file.xlsx)

 Output file is saved in project directory.